Explore more blogs

 1. No PayPal Giving Fund fees 👏

 Normally, when nonprofits use a PayPal donate button or form for donations, there's a 1.99% + $0.49 payment processing fee for each transaction.
-PayPal Charitable Giving Fund doesn't charge nonprofits fees of any kind to use their services.
+PayPal Charitable Giving Fund doesn't charge any fees to nonprofits for using its services.
+It also provides donors with donation receipts, allowing them to write off charitable contributions on their taxes.

-Charities receive 100% of funds contributed by donors, though in some cases, a PPGF partner (like eBay, GoFundMe, Nextdoor, etc.) may charge payment processing fees for donations made through their e-commerce platforms.
+Charities receive 100% of funds contributed by donors.
+In some cases, however, a PPGF partner (like eBay, GoFundMe, Nextdoor, etc.) may charge payment processing fees for donations made through their e-commerce platforms.

 2. Global reach 🌍

-PayPal charitable giving powers more than 390+ million active user accounts across hundreds of global markets and supports over 100 different currencies.
-Enrolling with PayPal Giving Fund has the potential to put your charity in front of an audience of millions.
+PayPal charitable giving powers more than 390 million active user accounts across hundreds of global markets and supports over 100 different currencies.
+By enrolling with PayPal Giving Fund, your charity has the potential to reach an audience of millions.

 3. Recurring donations 📅

 PayPal Giving Fund recurring donations are a huge perk for nonprofits.
-The platform lets donors sign up for recurring donations simply and easily.
-With PPGF, this process is fairly simple.
-During checkout, donors use a checkbox to quickly switch their one-time donation to a monthly donation.
+The platform makes it easy for donors to sign up for recurring donations

 4. Mobile-first platform 📱